coolkkk77/100DaysPython/log.md

 How to do numeric calculation.
 How to use quotes to quote a string, how to make string start a newine with `\n`, how to tab in a string with `\t`.
 And also how to use true and false operators.
 # Day 4: Variables & Variable Types
 **Completion Date:**
+10/10/2019
 **Learned:**
+Python is case sensitive.
+Numbers cannot be the first character to name as a variable.
+Learned how to create a variable.
+Variables can be used to do calculation i.e. 1+1 = 2.
+No need to declare type of variables because Python knows.
+And same variable can be overwritten so the type will change.
+For example:
+var = 3
+var = str(var) - This turns var to a string. type(var)

 # Day 5: String Formatting
 **Completion Date:**